Skip to Main Content

 File Previews

-UVa’s Dataverse Repository has installed Previewers for several common file types: ASCII Text (txt, html), audio (mp3, wav, ogg), image (gif, jpeg, png), pdf, video (mp4, ogg, quicktime), csv, tsv, stata syntax, and r syntax.
+UVa’s Dataverse Repository has installed Previewers for several common file types: ASCII Text (txt, html), audio (mp3, mpeg, wav, ogg, X-m4a), image (gif, jpeg, png), pdf, video (mp4, ogg, quicktime), csv, tsv, tab, stata syntax, R-syntax, Hypothesis, and geo+json.
 The preview appears on the file page.
 If the file type is one of the above preview tools, the preview will be created and will display automatically.
 File previews are not available for restricted files.

 Tabular Data Files